RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Background

 Distinct from dense models, an MoE layer comprises multiple weight-independent experts.
 For each input token, only a small subset of these experts is activated.
-Formally, considering a model containing $E$ experts per layer and input hidden state $h$, one MoE layer first determines the participation of experts via the logits provided by the router:
+Considering a model containing $E$ experts per layer and input hidden state $h$, one MoE layer first determines the participation of experts via the gating logits provided by the router:

 where $W_{\text{router}}$ is the weight of the router.
-Then, based on Top-$k$ routing strategy, the top-$k$ experts (denoted as $\mathcal{E}$) with the highest router logits are selected to process the token:
+Then, the top-$k$ experts (denoted as $\mathcal{K}$) with the highest gating logits are selected to process the token:

-Under expert parallelism (EP), the complete weights of one or more experts are hosted on a single GPU.
-Modern inference engines employ fused kernels, such as grouped GEMM~\cite{vllm_fused_moe_modular_kernel_docs}, to jointly execute the computation for all experts residing on the same GPU.
-The execution time of these fused kernels is determined by the number of assigned tokens, rather than the load of individual experts.
-Consequently, load balance in EP is measured at the GPU level instead of the expert level.

-The EP execution is highly sensitive to routing distribution.
+where $G(\cdot)_{e_i}$ is the logit score of the $i$-th expert.
+Under EP, the complete weights of one or more experts are hosted on a single GPU.
+Modern inference engines employ fused kernels, such as grouped GEMM~\cite{vllm_fused_moe_modular_kernel_docs}, to jointly execute the computation for all experts residing on a GPU.
+Thus, kernel execution time is dictated by the cumulative workload per GPU.
+Inference execution under EP is highly sensitive to routing distribution~\cite{he2025capacity0aware}.
 When router imbalance occurs, GPUs with lighter loads must idle and wait for the straggler GPU to complete before initiating the inter-GPU all-reduce synchronization.
 Figure~\ref{fig:events} illustrates the GPU event timeline under both balanced and imbalanced routing for a single MoE layer computation.
-According to Amdahl's Law~\cite{amdahl1967validity}, since the MoE computation constitutes the majority of the inference runtime, any elongation of this critical path significantly exacerbates end-to-end latency.